natinusala/painless-linux/README.md

 ## Credits
 * kombos for the pre-built kernel and DTB
 * rajkosto for TegraRcmSmash
-* fail0verflow for their coreboot, u-boot and Linux port
+* fail0verflow for shofel2 and their coreboot, u-boot & Linux port